 The Earth is warming

 The world is undoubtedly warming.
-The Earth’s average surface temperature has increased by about 1.4°F (0.8°C) since the late 1800s.
-Since the 1970s, each decade has been warmer than the previous decade.
+The Earth’s average surface temperature has increased by about 1.8°F (1.0°C) since the late 1800s.

 The 10 warmest years on record (since 1880) have all occurred since 1998, and all but one have happened since 2000.
 See a list of global average annual temperatures here.